 Licensed childcare for children one month through five years of age is available to LCC students, staff and faculty members.
+Limited enrollment is open to the community.
 In addition to high quality childcare services, the LCC Early Learning Center offers a Pre-Kindergarten Readiness Program, and partners with the Longview School District for math and literacy assessments.

 The Early Learning Center participates in the Washington State Quality Rating and Improvement System Early Achievers and is rated a level 4, specializing in child outcomes, interactions and environments, curriculum and staff supports, and family engagement and partnerships.

 All age groups have weekly lesson plans and teachers complete monthly assessments.
 Daily activities are developmentally appropriate and based on each child's goals.
 Full-day and half-day rates are available, and DSHS payments are accepted.
-Breakfast, lunch and two afternoon snacks are provided; families provide lunch.
+Breakfast, lunch and two afternoon snacks are provided.
 The Early Learning Center operates on a year-round schedule and is open Monday through Friday, 7:30 am to 5:30 pm.
 See below for contact and other important information.

-Phone number: (360) 442-2890 Webpage: lowercolumbia.edu/childcare Email: EarlyLearningCenter@lcc.ctc.edu Located in Home and Family Life (HFL)
+Webpage: lowercolumbia.edu/childcare Located in Home and Family Life (HFL)